kbase/staging_service/README.md

 ## Get Importer Mappings

+This endpoint returns:
-This endpoint returns a list of available staging importer apps that have been marked as supported.
-This endpoint also returns a mapping between a list of files and predicted importer app.
+1) a list of available staging importer apps that have been marked as supported,
+2) a mapping between a list of files and predicted importer app, and
+3) the input file names split between the file prefix and the the file suffix, if any, that was used to determine the file -> importer mapping.
+If a file has a suffix that does not match any mapping (e.g. `.sys`), the suffix will be `null` and the prefix the entire file name.

 For example,
  * if we pass in nothing we get a response with a list of apps, and no mappings